Healthy Zanzibar Gem (Zamioculcas zamiifolia) in bright indirect, also known as Zanzibar Gem

 Process

-Division shows growth in 2-4 months.
-Leaf cuttings are extremely slow, often taking 6-12 months for new shoots.
+In practice, division shows growth in 2-4 months.
+In practice, leaf cuttings are extremely slow, often taking 6-12 months for new shoots.

 Pitfalls